Orange Cake with Cream Cheese Frosting

 Frosting

-- In the bowl of a stand mixer fitted with the paddle attachment, beat together the butter and cream cheese on medium speed until smooth.
+- In a large bowl, beat together the butter and cream cheese on medium speed until smooth.
 Beat in the vanilla extract and orange zest.

-- Add the confectioner's sugar, one cup at a time, until the frosting is smooth and creamy.
-If you think it is too soft, put the bowl in the refrigerator for about an hour to firm up.
+- Beat in the icing sugar mixture, one cup at a time, until the frosting is smooth and creamy.

 - Place one cake layer on a plate or turntable, and using an offset spatula, frost the top with about 1 cup of frosting.
 Place the second layer upside down on top and frost the top and sides of the cake.
 Decorate with orange slices if desired.